Barthmossr/node-ts/README.md

 1. **Development Environment** - Setting up a robust, consistent development experience
 2. **Code Quality** - Enforcing best practices through linting, formatting, and testing
-3. **Automation** - CI/CD pipelines for testing, deployment, and releases
+3. **Automation** - CI/CD pipelines for validation and testing
-4. **Structure** - A scalable, organized folder structure with strict rules
+4. **Structure** - A scalable, organized folder structure
 5. **Documentation** - Clear guidance for contributors and users

 ### Future Plans

 This template will serve as the base for specialized templates:

-- Mobile application template
 - Backend API template
 - Frontend application template
+- Full-stack template
 - And more...

 ## 🚀 Quick Start